ilia2344/Aci_python_example/README.md

  - VRF
  - BD
  - Subnet
  - L3Out1 - the one that ACI will use as a default GW.
 ExtEPG = 0.0.0.0/0.
-BGP on
+BGP on (with MD5)
  - L3Out2 - another L3Out used for comms with remote DC.
 ExtEPG = specific subnet(l3out2_remote_sub).
-BGP on
+BGP on (with MD5)

+ Expects existing contracts for Any to L3Out1(tnVzBrCPName="Any-to-GW") and Any to L3Out2(tnVzBrCPName="Any-to-DCI")